thatstoasty/gojo/README.md

 ## What this includes

-All of these packages are partially implemented.
+All of these packages are partially implemented and do not support unicode characters until Mojo supports them.

+### Gojo

 - `builtins`
   - `Bytes` struct (backed by DynamicVector[Int8])